Mayor Adams Relaunches $100 COVID Vaccine Incentive, Supreme Court Upholds Mandate For New York City Workers

 The Supreme Court denied a request to block the mandate after a group of teacher filed suit, arguing the mandate violated their religious freedom.
 Justice Sonia Sotomayor issued the decision.

 “Our very freedom, our very liberties are at cost here.
-This is not about any vaccine, and that’s why I believe I’d rather make the sacrifice of losing my job to support that cause,” Maita said.READ MORE: First Alert Forecast: Temps Reach Upper 50s Before Big Changes Saturday Night, Light Snow After Midnight
+This is not about any vaccine, and that’s why I believe I’d rather make the sacrifice of losing my job to support that cause,” Maita said.READ MORE: Police Questioning Person Of Interest Following Bronx Double-Fatal Shooting

 The Uniformed Firefighters Association said 12 of its members were terminated Friday and another 500 are still waiting for the city to hear their exemption cases.

-Note: Editor’s note: This story was first published Feb.
-12.